 When delivering at the Family Birth Place, you can choose which Park Nicollet or Allina physician or certified nurse midwife you would like to partner with for your pregnancy care and delivery.
 Use these links to help your search:

 In addition to our skilled labor and delivery providers, a neonatal nurse practitioner from Children's Minnesota is on the birthing floor 24/7 and can attend any birth with the skills to care for premature or critically-ill infants following birth.
 If needed, we have a level-2 special care nursery with expert nurses, as well as direct transfer to a higher-level neonatal intensive care unit at Children's Minnesota.Back to top

 We promote breastfeeding as the optimal method for feeding infants, but we honor the mother's choice.

 Your nurse will help you breastfeed as soon as possible after delivery.
 The first hour after delivery belongs to you and your baby.
 Take this opportunity to learn your baby's early feeding cues and breastfeed on demand, or attempt to breastfeed every two to three hours.

-Ask for lactation help as needed - our lactation educators are here to help you have the best experience possible breastfeeding!
+If you need help or have questions about breastfeeding while receiving care at St. Francis, our award-winning lactation consultant is available Monday through Friday from 9 am to 1 pm to assist.
+Ask for lactation help as needed - our lactation educator is here to help you have the best experience possible breastfeeding!
 We have received the International Board Certified Lactation Consultants (IBCLC) Award for excellence in lactation care and promoting and supporting breastfeeding.

 Below are a number of helpful resources: